When is a Dog Not a Puppy Anymore?

 Puppies need lots of sleep.
 Sleep helps puppies recharge their batteries, and it also helps them grow while benefiting the development of the brain, muscles, immune system and central nervous system.

-On average, a puppy will sleep around 18 to 20 hours a day, although it may not seem like it since they're so active during their awake time.
+On average, a puppy will sleep around 18-20 hours a day, although it may not seem like it since they're so active during their awake time.
 As they reach maturity, you may notice the quantity of sleep decrease, as the average adult dog will sleep around 14 hours a day.
 Since not all dogs are the same, there might be slight variations to your dog’s sleeping habits compared to the average.

 Behavioral Changes